dsohk/rancher-on-azure-workshop/docs/03-DeployApps-on-RKE.md

 Now, we have got a RKE2 based Kubernetes cluster.
 Let's deploy a workload on it.
 In this lab, we are going to deploy two applications with two different approaches.

-The first application we are going to deploy is jupyter book to help AI/ML training on this RKE2 cluster with **Intel(R) Optimization for TensorFlow**, which is a binary distribution of TensorFlow with Intel(R) oneAPI Deep Neural Network Library (oneDNN) primitives, a popular performance library for deep-learning applications.
-TensorFlow is a widely used machine-learning framework in the deep-learning arena, demanding efficient use of computational resources.
-To take full advantage of Intel(R) architecture and to extract maximum performance, the TensorFlow framework has been optimized using oneDNN primitives.
+1. **Intel-optimized-tensorflow**

-Then, we will deploy **Wordpress** on to the same RKE2 cluster, which stores its all data permanently on Azure Disk.
+2. **Wordpress (Stateful App)**, which stores all data permanently on Azure Disk.

+But before we go ahead with the application deployment, let understand how we can interact with our Kubernetes Cluster.

 ## Task 1: Interacting with the Kubernetes Cluster

 In this step, we will be showing basic interaction with our Kubernetes cluster.

+1. Click the top left 3-line bar icon to expand the navigation menu.
+Click **Cluster Management** menu item.
-1. If you have not done this yet, navigate to **Cluster Management** from the left menu, observe the rke2 cluster on the list, click **Explore** button to open the **Cluster Explorer** page.
+1. Click **Explore** button to open the **Cluster Explorer** page of the cluster you want to manage.

 ![rancher-rke2-cluster-explorer](./images/rancher-rke2-cluster-explorer.png)

-1. **Note the diagrams dials, which illustrate cluster capacity, and the box that show you the recent events in your cluster.**
+**Note the diagrams dials, which illustrate cluster capacity, and the box that show you the recent events in your cluster.**

-2. Click the Kubectl Shell button (the button with the Prompt icon) in the top right corner of the Cluster Explorer, and enter kubectl get pods --all-namespaces and observe the fact that you can interact with your Kubernetes cluster using kubectl.
+3. Click the **Kubectl Shell** button (the button with the Prompt icon) in the top right corner of the Cluster Explorer.
+4. You can interact with your Kubernetes Cluster using kubeclt.
+Example kubectl get pods --all-namespaces, will list all pods in all namespace in the cluster.

 ![Exercise3-task1-Exploring-cluster-Kubectl-shell](images/Exercise3-task1-Exploring-cluster-Kubectl-shell-16391374923465.png)

-1. Also take note of the Download Kubeconfig File button next to it which will generate a Kubeconfig file that can be used from your local desktop or within your deployment pipelines.
+5. Click the **Kubeconfig file** button (the button with the Prompt icon) in the top right corner of the Cluster Explorer.
+It will generate the cluster Kubeconfig file which will be download to your local workstation.
+You can use the kubectl application on your local system to point to the cluster so that you can manager it form your workstation.

 ![Exercise3-task1-Exploring-cluster-download-kubeconfig](images/Exercise3-task1-Exploring-cluster-download-kubeconfig.png)

-1. In the left menu, you have access to all Kubernetes resources, the Rancher Application Marketplace and additional cluster tools.
+6. In the left menu, you have access to all Kubernetes resources, the Rancher Application Marketplace and additional cluster tools.

 ![Exercise3-task1-Exploring-cluster-All-Cluster-Resources](images/Exercise3-task1-Exploring-cluster-All-Cluster-Resources.png)

+For Persistent Storage, we will be using Azure Disk.
+Let see how we can use configure Azure Disk for RKE2 cluster

 ## Task 2: Create a default Storage Class